-Date: July 2019
+Date: April 2013

-Issuing Authority: Information Security and Privacy Office
+Issuing Authority: ITS Security Manager

 For this document the term 'personal cloud computing services' refers to information technology services that are usually accessed via an Internet connection and whose use is not officially approved or contracted by the University.
-Examples include blogs, wikis, office productivity tools (Google Apps), file storage (assignment/file drop box services such as Dropbox and Box.com), content hosting (publishers text book add-ons services such as VitalSource), and computing resources on demand (Amazon EC2, Rackspace).
+Examples include blogs, wikis, office productivity tools (Google Apps, Hotmail, Yahoo Mail), file storage (assignment/file drop box services such as Dropbox and Box.com), content hosting (publishers text book add-ons services such as VitalSource), and computing resources on demand (Amazon EC2, Rackspace).
 They typically require the individual user to commit to a service agreement or terms of use through a 'click-to-accept' agreement in order to access the service.
-Please note these agreements have not been reviewed or approved by the FSU's Information Technology Services (ITS) or Office of the General Counsel.
-Clicking on an agreement binds you as an individual and not the University to the terms of use absent authorized and documented University approval.
+Please note these agreements have not been reviewed or approved by FSU's Information Technology Services (ITS) or Office of the General Counsel.
+Clicking on an agreement without authorized and documented University approval binds you as an individual, not the University, to the terms of use.
+In addition, the ability to procure a service with a University purchasing card (P-Card) does not automatically confer your right to obligate FSU to a service agreement.
+The P-Card purchaser still needs proper management approval to bind the University contractually.

-This document is not an endorsement by ITS for the use of public cloud services to conduct University business.
 It is recommended you consult with your supervisor or legal staff for appropriate approval prior to utilizing these services for University business.

-Considerations for the use of consumer grade/personal cloud services to conduct University business include but are not limited to:
+Considerations for the use of public cloud services to conduct University business include but are not limited to: